 First, let’s go over what a fraction represents.
-The number above the line is called the numerator, and the number below the line is called the denominator.
-The fraction shows how many “pieces” of the number there are, compared to how many there are possible.
-For instance, in the fraction 441/500, we could say that there are 441 pieces out of a possible 500 portions to make up the whole.
+The number above the line is called the numerator, while the number below the line is called the denominator.
+The fraction shows how many portions of the number there are, in relation to how many would make up the whole.
+For instance, in the fraction 441/500, we could say that the value is 441 portions, out of a possible 500 portions to make up the whole.

-“Percent” means “per hundred”, so for percentages we want to know how many pieces there are if there are 100 pieces possible.
-For example, if we look at the percentage 75%, that means we have 75 pieces of the possible 100.
-Re-writing this in fraction form, we see 75/100.
+For percentages, the difference is that we want to know how many portions there are if there are 100 portions possible.
+“Percent” means “per hundred”.
+For example, if we look at the percentage 25%, that means we have 25 portions of the possible 100 portions.
+Re-writing this in fraction form, we see 25/100.

-When converting the fraction into a percent, the first step is to adjust the fraction so that there will be 100 pieces possible (the denominator needs to be changed to 100).
+The first step in converting a fraction to a percentage is to adjust the fraction so that the denominator is 100.
 To do this, you first divide 100 by the denominator:

 We can then adjust the whole fraction using this number, like so: